MicrosoftDocs/microsoft-salescopilot-docs/articles/view-opportunity-insights.md

 [!INCLUDE [preview-banner](~/../shared-content/shared/preview-includes/preview-banner.md)]

 The **Opportunity insights** card provides you with a consolidated view of opportunity-related meetings, highlighting risks and upcoming actions to help you stay updated without leaving Outlook.
 The card offers a detailed perspective on the opportunity by analyzing all related meetings, helping you understand potential risks and progress.
-For an opportunity, Sales app provides AI-generated insights to indicate how the opportunity is evolving.
+For an opportunity, the Sales app provides AI-generated insights to indicate how the opportunity is evolving.

 [!INCLUDE [preview-note](~/../shared-content/shared/preview-includes/preview-note-d365.md)]